ARM-software/astc-encoder/Docs/Building-BE.md

 # Building Big Endian ASTC Encoder

-We don't officially support the big-endian compressor build, and it is only lightly tsted, but ensuring that the code is BE-compatible is good practice and some of the open source distributions still support BE platforms.
+We don't officially support the big-endian compressor build, and it is only lightly tested, but ensuring that the code is BE-compatible is good practice and some of the open source distributions still support BE platforms.

 Even though Arm64 can run in a BE mode, it's now very rare in practice.
 It's no